hattipjs/hattip/packages/adapter-node/readme.md

 ## Using native `fetch`

 This adapter uses [`node-fetch`](https://github.com/node-fetch/node-fetch) as its `fetch` implementation.
 Node versions since 16.15 and 17.5 have a native implementation behind the `--experimental-fetch` flag.
 You can opt in for the native implementation by importing your adapter from `@hattip/adapter-node/native-fetch`.
-Please note that Node's native `fetch` doesn't support setting more than one `Set-Cookie` headers at the moment.

 ## `context.passThrough` behavior